apache/infrastructure-website/content/pages/asf-pelican-gettingstarted.md

 ## How to use this template

 First, review the <a href="https://github.com/apache/template-site" target="_blank">code repository for ASF-Pelican</a> to confirm that it provides the features your project site needs.
 The template builds a copy of the full Apaches Software Foundation website, which has features your site does not need, and lacks features, such as a download page for product releases, that you will need to add.
-(During the summer of 2022 we will update the template contents to better reflect the features a project website should have.

 If you wish to try out the template: